-Levi Coffin was an important figure in the Underground Railroad network that helped thousands of runaway slaves escape to freedom in the years before the American Civil War.
+Levi Coffin was an important figure in the Underground Railroad network that helped thousands of fugitive slaves escape to freedom in the years before the American Civil War.

 For this reason, the sponsors of the Underground Railroad maintained safe houses in free states as well as slave states to protect African Americans.
 Many former slaves went to Canada, where Southern slave owners did not have the legal right to retrieve them.
 Coffin's active participation in the Underground Railroad caused his fellow abolitionists to nickname him the "president of the Underground Railroad."